Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-eliveoak/README.md

 v0.9 Design

 This is the basic program from the activity for translating Binary to Decimal numbers.
 The math expressions are way easier to type in JS than they are to place in blocks.
 I thankfully was able to figure out all the variables and how to express them by myself.

+v0.10 Design

+This is the basic Morse Code program, I had to look up in blocks how to do the recievedNumber variable, because you can't "set" it to a value.
+Apparently, the recievedNumber variable is built into the "radio" commands.

 ### Midterm project